damsalem/ext-signupsaver/readme.md

 ## Observations

+### Submitting Changes to Chrome Web Store

+Any changes that are made and submitted for review, whether that's the code or the store listing, will lock the listing until it is approved.

+There is no way to cancel a review process, you must wait until that's completed before submitting any further changes.

 ### Debugging Errors

 To update a Chrome extension under development, you must not only hit the reload button for the extension, but also reload the browser tab else errors will likely persist